oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/setup/cloud-shell-setup.md

   4. Save the changes to the file

-## Step 5: Preparing to create certificates and keys
+## Task 5: Preparing to create certificates and keys

 At various points in the lat we're going to need certificates for securing connections.
 The cloud shell does include the openssl command which is pretty powerful, but not the easiest to use when dealing with the various levels of certificates we'll need (Root CA, leaf certs etc.)